jaegz/seejaeger/src/pages/blog/2019-03-05-interview-prep-strings.md

   A collection of string and integer algorithms to practice while preparing for a technical interview.
-Useful for the following roles: Frontend Engineer, Frontend Developer, Full Stack Developer, Full Stack Engineer, Software Engineer, Etc. Keep in mind that these are not the only solutions.
+Useful for the following roles: Frontend Engineer, Frontend Developer, Full Stack Developer, Full Stack Engineer, Software Engineer, etc. Keep in mind that these are not the only possible solutions.
 tags:
   - interviews
   - algorithms